konfle/cypress-tutorial-build-todo-starter/README.md

 2. Text inputs

     I have been working on creating the first real test and implementing the function under test.
 I saw how to find and interact with elements on a page and how to create assertions about their behaviour.
 I also looked at best practices such as using beforeEach and defining the baseUrl of the application to remove duplicate code.

+3. Form submission and XHRs

+    I implemented form submission for the todo app, using cy.server() and cy.route() to call our API.
+Focusing first on the 'happy path' of the application.
+Once the form worked, I used another stubbed XHR call to set up a failure scenario and implemented the code to properly display the error message.